 - Place in the preheated oven and let bake for 25 – 27 minutes or until done.
-Stick a tooth pick in the center of the pupcakes and if it comes out clean or with moist crumbs, it’s done.
+Stick a toothpick in the center of the pupcakes and if it comes out clean or without moist crumbs, they’re done.

 - Let cool completely.

-- In a large mixing bowl, add in the cream cheese, pumpkin, peanut butter and honey.
-Beat unitl thoroughly incorporated.
+- In a large mixing bowl, add in the cream cheese, pumpkin, peanut butter, and honey.
+Beat until thoroughly incorporated.

 - Spread the frosting with a butter knife.
-I had a problem with the pumpkin puree getting caught in my tip while trying to pipe it.
+I had a problem with the pumpkin puree getting caught in the bag tip while trying to pipe it.